INVESTMENT ADVISORY AGREEMENT

 [REMAINDER OF PAGE INTENTIONALLY LEFT BLANK]

-IN WITNESS WHEREOF, the parties hereto have caused this Investment Advisory Agreement to be executed by their duly authorized officers, all as of the day and the year first above written.
+IN WITNESS WHEREOF, the parties hereto have caused the foregoing instrument to be executed by their duly authorized officers, all as of the day and the year first above written.